rackerlabs/support-how-to/content/cloud-servers/postgresql-creating-and-dropping-roles.md

 product_url: cloud-servers
 ---

-To test a production database server, you should create additional roles, because working regularly in your databases as the default superuser role is risky.
+To test a production database server, you should create additional roles because regularly working in your databases as the default superuser role is risky.

-This article shows you how to create additional roles by using either `psql` client commands or shell commands.
-You need to use the Linux user, **postgres**, with both methods.
+This article shows you how to create additional roles with PostgreSQL&reg;
+by using either `psql` client commands or shell commands.
+You need to use the Linux&ref; user, **postgres**&reg;, with both methods.

-Log in to your instance with your Linux credentials, and run the following command to switch users to the **postgres** user:
+Log in to your instance with your Linux credentials and run the following command to switch users to the **postgres** user:

     # sudo su - postgres